SmartlyDressedGames/Unturned-Docs/items/oil-pump-asset.rst

 Oil Pump Assets
 ===============

-Oil pumps are placeables capable of creating fuel.
+Oil pumps are created from the ItemOilPumpAsset class.
+They are placeables capable of creating fuel.
 When powered, oil pumps generate fuel over time.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.